 In 2020, she made history again as the first woman of color ever elected to the Vermont State Senate.
 There, Kesha has used her deep legislative background to support Vermont’s working families and advance climate action.
 She has fought for universal health care, funding teachers’ and state workers’ pensions, access to the ballot box, abortion justice, and recovery dollars for unemployed Vermonters and small businesses.

 “Our representatives should understand the barriers people face, and they should be committed to doing what is right over what is easy.
 The job is to stay in the fight until you’ve delivered.”

 Every step of the way, Kesha does what is difficult.
 And she never, ever leaves the negotiating table empty-handed.
 Over the years, she has unapologetically reintroduced and seen through legislation that fundamentally challenged the status quo: stopping schools from suspending and expelling young children; expanding language access and local voting rights for immigrant families; and building a framework of accountability for police misconduct and use of force.

 This election is a once-in-a-generation moment for Vermont.
 Meeting this moment requires passionate, progressive, proven leadership.
-Kesha is running to be Vermont’s first Congresswoman to take on the corporate interests and right-wing extremists working to roll back every hard-won inch of progress and threatening the foundation of our democracy.
-She’ll keep Vermont and the nation moving forward: fighting for a Green New Deal that protects and expands middle class jobs, championing Medicare for All that puts people before profits, securing the fundamental voting rights that uphold our democracy, and guaranteeing access to abortion care no matter your zip code.
+Kesha is running for re-election to Vermont’s State Senate to keep Vermont and the nation moving forward: fighting for a Green New Deal that protects and expands middle class jobs, championing Medicare for All that puts people before profits, securing the fundamental voting rights that uphold our democracy, and guaranteeing access to abortion care no matter your zip code.